bijay007/Brastlewark/README.md

 #### Custom Objects/Functions

 1. I have added some custom-made directives and filters for extended funcionalities.
-    1.imagePreLoad.js - Directive - Preloads an icon while image is loading 2.startFrom - Filter - assigns a array chunk size to display in every page
+    i. imagePreLoad.js - Directive - Preloads a light icon while image is loading
+    ii. startFrom - Filter - assigns a array chunk size to display in every page

 #### Difficulties Faced
 1. Searching for ways to load large images in a more friendly UX way